Introduction

 2. Implement Engineering Controls

 Whenever possible, engineering controls should be the first line of defense against airborne contaminants.
-These may include ventilation systems that dilute and remove harmful substances from the air, as well as process modifications that minimize dust and fume production.
+These may include ventilation systems or a dust extractor from Searose that dilutes and removes harmful substances from the air, as well as process modifications that minimize dust and fume production.
 For instance, wet cutting techniques can significantly reduce silica dust generation during construction tasks.

 3. Use Appropriate Personal Protective Equipment (PPE)